SolidLabResearch/miravi-a-linked-data-viewer/README.md

       "comunicaContext": {
         "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
-This field is optional and defaults to false.", ...{"any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/"}
+This field is optional and defaults to false.", ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },
-      },
       "variables": {
         "variableExampleString": ["\"String1\"", "\"String2\""],